ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-analyze-excel.md

 With the add-in, you can get fresh data from [!INCLUDE [prod_short](includes/prod_short.md)], and you can push changes back into [!INCLUDE [prod_short](includes/prod_short.md)].
 However, the ability to push data back to the database is disabled for the financial Excel reports in the list above.

-## Zobrazit související školení na webu [Microsoft Learn](/learn/modules/configure-powerbi-excel-dynamics-365-business-central/index)
+## Viz související školení na webu [Microsoft Learn](/learn/modules/configure-powerbi-excel-dynamics-365-business-central/index)

 ## Viz také